roman-milk/roman-milk.github.io/to-tame-a-slave.md

  After a moment, I pushed away from him, nearly stumbling but catching myself before his hands could reach for me.

  "Shall I show you to a more pleasing room?"
 He didn't bother concealing the amusement on his face, so I simply nodded.
 There was no way I could verbally respond without swearing.
-Report_Story #2